Ahmed Al Mulla: Biography

 Al Mulla was born in Muharraq in 1962.
 He earned a Bachelor of Laws from the United Arab Emirates University in 1984 and a Master of Laws in International Law from American University’s Washington College of Law in 1995.

 He worked as a legal officer in the General Command of the Bahrain Defence Force from 1985 to 1987, then spent time as a prosecutor and judge in military courts from 1995 to 1998.
 From 1998 to 2001, he was delegated as a legal advisor to the Ministry of Foreign Affairs.
 From 2001 to 2005, he served as Chief Military Prosecutor before being promoted to Acting Director of the Military Judicial Directorate from 2005 to 2006.
-His last two judiciary posts were as Head of Legal Affairs at the Ministry of Defense (thus President of the Supreme Military Court of Appeal) from 2006 to 2008 and Legal Advisor to the Ministry of Cabinet Affairs from 2008 to 2010.
+His last two judicial posts were as Head of Legal Affairs at the Ministry of Defense (thus President of the Supreme Military Court of Appeal) from 2006 to 2008 and Legal Advisor to the Ministry of Cabinet Affairs from 2008 to 2010.